Mauritius Tax Calculator (2026)

 Frequently asked questions

-How much income tax do I pay on my first earnings in Mauritius?
+How much income tax will I pay in Mauritius?

 What social contributions do I need to pay as an employee in Mauritius?